jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/Random/task.md

 - add information about the alphabet into `getGameRules` function viw the following sentence:
 `The possible symbols in the word: <alphabet>`.

+Also ypu need to define a new variable `alphabet` in the `main` functions and initialize it with the `ABCDEFGH` value.

 <div class="hint">
   Don't forget use the right separator.
 In our case the answer should be like "ABCD".
 </div>